gnss-sdr/geniuss-place/_design-forces/02-availability.md

 * Position within $$ 100 $$ km of last fix.
 {% endcapture %}

 _Availability_ refers to the degree to which a system, subsystem, or equipment is in a specified operable and committable state at the start of a mission, when the mission is called for at an unknown, random time.
 Simply put, availability is the proportion of time the software receiver is in a functioning condition.

 ## Maximum observed running time

 A software application can _apparently_ run as expected for a period of time, and then suddenly crash without previous notice.
 Common sources of such a problem are _memory leakages_: due to deficient programming, some parts of the system memory are blocked and never released when they are no longer used.
 The leakage can be slow, and the system memory huge, but this situation will eventually end up in a crash.

 Another common source of such problems are _concurrency deadlocks_.
 Software applications that exploit task parallelism are exposed to be caught in unexpected scenarios that can cause a deadlock, blocking the application to further deliver position fixes.
 However, the application itself can implement a _watchdog_, an independent _thread_ monitoring this kind of situation and resetting the receiver to a known, working state.
 In such a case, the maximum expected response time of such a process should be reported.

 Such software defects are hard to identify and fix.
 Even well-known, massively used commercial software applications are not free from this kind of problem.
 It is then required to report the _maximum_ period of time in which the software receiver has been observed to be in a functioning condition in order to provide an objective measurement.

-Failures due to GNSS space and control segment failures, announced / reported service discontinuities, or general Operating System failures not directly ascribable to the software receiver should be discarded and not reported, unless constituting a performance hallmark and being reported as the interrupting cause.
+Failures due to GNSS space and control segment failures, announced/reported service discontinuities, or general Operating System failures not directly ascribable to the software receiver should be discarded and not reported, unless constituting a performance hallmark and being reported as the interrupting cause.

 Such a test should be reported as: